MetPX/sarracenia/doc/design/design.rst

 DD: Data Dissemination Configuration (AKA: Data Mart)
 -----------------------------------------------------

-The dd deployment configuration is more of an end-point configuration.
+The sr deployment configuration is more of an end-point configuration.
 Each node is expected to have a complete copy of all the data downloaded by all the nodes.
 Giving a unified view makes it much more compatible with a variety of access methods, such as a file browser (over http, or sftp) rather than being limited to AMQP posts.
 This is the type of view presented by